Mierle Laderman Ukeles: Touch Sanitation (1979-80)

-Touch Sanitation is one of Ukeles’ most ambitious early projects and a milestone in the history of performance art.
-Taking almost a year, Ukeles met over 8500 employees of the New York Sanitation Department, shaking hands with each of them and saying, “Thank you for keeping New York City alive”.
-She documented her activities on a map, meticulously recording her conversations with the workers.
-Ukeles documented the workers' private stories in an attempt to change some of the negative words used in the public sphere of society, using her art as an agent of change to challenge conventional stereotypes.
+In her work Touch Sanitation, taking almost a year, Ukeles met over 8500 employees of the New York Sanitation Department, shaking hands with each of them and saying, “Thank you for keeping New York City alive”.
+She documented her activities on a map, recording her conversations with the workers.
+Ukeles documented the workers' private stories in an attempt to change some of the negative words used about them.

 Honors and awards

 Laderman Ukeles was given honorary doctorates from: School of the Art Institute of Chicago, Chicago, IL, Rhode Island School of Design, Providence, RI, and Maine College of Art, Portland, ME.

 She has been awarded several prestigious awards and fellowships including: